tmheath/CS-Library-Classification-System/README.md

 ## Definition
 This is a speacialised version of the Colon Classification based on the information presenting within the wikipedia article as of 1:19 PM 3/5/2024.
 This is designed only for computer science related information to be cataloged and is not general purpose.
+For the purposes of writing, each field is a point of two coordinates, the top row followed by the left side.
+Data points are inserted in no order (The order is my opinion on what I want adjacent to which topic fundamentally).

 ### Table of Classes